Tara (Ramayana): Commentary

 Hindus remember Panchakanya: the five virgins or maidens, in this daily morning prayer.
-Tara, with Ahalya and Mandodari, belong to the Ramayana, while the rest are from the Mahabharata.
+Ahalya, Mandodari, Sita, and Tara, belong to the Ramayana, while Draupadi is from the Mahabharata.

 V. R. Devika, author of Tara: Unsung heroine describes her as a woman "treated like an equal and her opinion mattered as if she were one of the lieutenants."
 Ramayana presents Tara as a woman, intensely loved and respected by Vali, her husband.
 Her regard is so great that her counsel to Vali sometimes has a commanding tone.
 Pradip Bhattacharya, author of the book Panchkanya: Women of Substance describes Tara as "a woman of unusual intelligence, foresight and confidence."
 Tara's devotion to her husband is also praised.